Fitzy1293/Fall-2020/README.md

 # Cool stuff
 Installed miktex and the atom latex package to compile LaTeX in a good text editor/IDE. \
-Using sage shell as an alternative to Wolfram Alpha.
+Using SageMath shell as an alternative to Wolfram Alpha.

 # Workflow
 ![image](images/workflow.png)